Prachichi7/grammar_bug_detector/README.md

 **Grammar Bug Detector**

 A simple yet powerful Python-based tool to detect grammar issues in text including content from PDF files, using the *TextBlob* library.
-This project aims to help users quickly identify and correct grammatical mistakes, making it ideal for students, content creators, and developers.
+This project aims to help users quickly identify and correct grammatical mistakes, making it ideal for students, and developers.

 ***Features***